Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Preliminaries

 For what follows, let $\Gamma \subset \PU(n, 1)$ be a torsion-free lattice and $M = \bbB^n / \Gamma$.
 Since $\bbB^n$ has negative sectional curvature (in fact, constant holomorphic sectional curvature $-1$), $M$ has a finite number $\calE(M) \ge 0$ of topological ends.
 When $M$ is noncompact, each end of $M$ is homeomorphic to $N \times [0, \infty)$, where $N$ is an infranil $(n - 1)$-manifold (see e.g., \cite{McReynolds}).

-The lattice $\Gamma$ is called \emph{neat} if the subgroup of $\bbC^*$ generated by its eigenvalues is torsion-free.
+The lattice $\Gamma$ is called \emph{neat} if the subgroup of $\bbC^*$ generated by its eigenvalues under the adjoint representation is torsion-free.
 In particular, a neat lattice is torsion-free.
-It is well-known that every lattice contains a neat subgroup of finite index.
+Every lattice contains a neat subgroup of finite index (see \cite[Ch.\ III]{AMRT}).
 Suppose that $\Gamma$ is a neat lattice and $M = \bbB^n / \Gamma$ is noncompact.
 Then $M$ admits a smooth toroidal compactification by $(n-1)$-dimensional abelian varieties generalizing the usual compactification of a punctured Riemann surface by a finite set of points \cite{AMRT, Mok}.